 Our Focus: Plan - Deliver - Validate

-As a reaction to this, software project management has, since early this century, seen an explosion of management paradigms.
-While pre-2000 development often focused on monolithic statement-of-requirement-oriented waterfall project management, modern projects utilize techniques from eXtreme Programming (XP), Agile, Scrum, and Lean, to name a few.
+As a result, software project management, since the early 2000s, experienced an explosion of management paradigms.
+While 20th century development often focused on monolithic statement-of-requirement-oriented waterfall project management, software engineers use techniques such as eXtreme Programming (XP), Agile, Scrum, and Lean, among others.

-Radial’s process combines a short, just-in-time, last minute planning phase, leading to a short, highly-focused development effort producing and delivering valuable software to the client, followed by a thorough after-action review of challenges, discoveries, observations, and refinements.
-We repeat this process through the life of our engagement with clients, providing value with impactful, regular software delivery.
+Radial combines a short, just-in-time, last-minute planning phase, leading to a highly-focused development effort to produce and deliver valuable software to the client.
+We follow with a thorough after-action review of challenges, discoveries, observations and refinements.
+Radial repeats this process through the life of our engagement with clients, providing value with impactful, regular software delivery.

-A fundamental tenet of Lean Software Development is to make development decisions as late in the development process as is possible.
-This enables the collection of as much data and input regarding the decision as possible, encouraging decisions based on data rather than assumption.
-Joined with this, Lean expects delivery of software as rapidly as possible following decisions.
+A fundamental tenet of Lean Software Development is to make development decisions as late in the process as possible.
+Radial collects data and input, encouraging decisions based on information rather than assumption.
+Lean prescribes software delivery as rapidly as possible after decisions.

-At Radial, we use a process by which we analyze software features on a matrix of difficulty compared to relative value to the end user.
-We encourage our clients to prioritize work by maximizing value and minimizing required work, maintaining a running list of project goals.
-From this list, our clients work with developers to break work into two-week development efforts, or “sprints,” during which the developers commit to delivering crucial features.
-We call this process of planning, ranking difficulty, and maintaining the priority of the overall list, “grooming.”
+At Radial we analyze software features on a matrix of difficulty compared to relative value to the end user.
+We encourage our clients to prioritize work by maximizing value and minimizing required work.
+Radial maintains a running list of project goals.
+Using this list, our clients work with Radial developers to break work into two-week development efforts, or sprints, during which developers commit to deliver crucial features.
+Radial calls the process – planning, ranking difficulty, and maintaining the priorities grooming.

-During our two-week sprints, our developers build software utilizing a process called Test-Driven Development (TDD), a technique designed to ensure that our software can be qualitatively measured as meeting requirements, and which results, when utilized properly, in robust protection from a large class of bugs - unintended effects of the interaction of disparate elements of software.
+During Radial’s sprints, developers build software using Test-Driven Development (TDD).
+The technique ensures software can be qualitatively measured to meet requirements.
+The result, when utilized properly, is robust protection from a large class of bugs, those unintended effects of interaction between disparate software elements.

-After planning our work, delivering our work, and reviewing our work, all within a two-week sprint, designed to deliver value to our clients, we rest.
+After planning, delivering and reviewing our work, all within a two-week sprint, designed to deliver value to our clients, we rest.
 Typically for a weekend.
 And then, we do it again.

-At Radial, our clients expect a constantly improving and evolving product, delivered at regular intervals (twice a month, e.g.), through a process that improves over time.
-Ultimately, this is what we deliver to our clients: both their product and a process for making that product better.
+Radial clients expect a constantly improving and evolving product, delivered at regular intervals – usually twice a month – through a process that improves over time.
+Ultimately, this is what Radial delivers: the client’s product and a way to make it better.